Mighty Sound of Maryland: 1990-2019

-In August 2000, the bands moved from their old home of Tawes Fine Arts Building into the then-new Clarice Smith Performing Arts Center.
-In November of that year the Mighty Sound of Maryland marched in the Macy's Thanksgiving Day Parade in New York City.
-In September 2001, the new band room was dedicated to Mr. John E. Wakefield, Director of Bands.
+In August 2000, the bands moved from their primary home of Tawes Fine Arts Building into the then-new Clarice Smith Performing Arts Center.
+In September 2001, the new band room was dedicated to John E. Wakefield, Director of Bands.

-During Early Week (band camp) of 2006, band director L. Richmond Sparks introduced the idea of a volunteer trip to New Orleans to the band.
+During Early Week of 2006, band director L. Richmond Sparks introduced the idea of a volunteer trip to New Orleans to the band.
 The idea was met with much enthusiasm and excitement, and on September 9, 2006 the band played a New Orleans Tribute halftime show.
 After finishing on the field, each member of the band took to the stands to collect donations in their shakos to help fund a service trip to New Orleans over winter break.
 In the third quarter of the game over $25,000 was raised.
 By the end of the semester, over $50,000 had been raised to fund the band's trip.
-After a long bus ride, over 240 members of the band spent a week in New Orleans building houses with Habitat for Humanity at the Musicians' Village Project.
+Following the Champs Sports Bowl in December 2006, the Mighty Sound of Maryland traveled from Houston, Texas to New Orleans, Louisiana.
+Over 240 members of the band spent a week building houses with Habitat for Humanity at the Musicians' Village Project.
 While in Louisiana, the band also performed for Habitat for Humanity volunteers, at Gallier Hall for the mayor, and at the Krewe of Alla's Mardi Gras kickoff parade in Gretna, Louisiana.

-2010-Present

 In 2010, the Mighty Sound of Maryland won CBS's Hawaii Five-0 theme song contest, gaining a prize of $25,000 for the band program.
 Part of their recorded performance of the theme was also aired on CBS during the show.
 The band was able to purchase new uniforms with their winnings.

-The Mighty Sound of Maryland marched in the 2013 inauguration parade for President Barack Obama.
-The band was selected from over 2,800 other applicants and marked the fourth time they had participated in an inaugural parade.

 In 2014, the Maryland Terrapins and the band joined the Big Ten Conference, home to bands widely considered to be some of the nation's finest.
 The bands directors expressed hope that the move would generate both additional exposure and funding for the band.

-The Truck

-During pre- and post-game parades, the Mighty Sound of Maryland performs a choreographed cheer and drum cadence known as "The Truck."
-Each section of the band writes their own lyrics and dances to The Truck, often cheering on the team and referencing the friendly rivalries between sections.

-When the Terps win, band members wear their shakos backwards and the guard members hold their flags upside down while performing The Truck.
+2020-present

+In 2023 the Mighty Sound of Maryland debuted new uniforms for the first time since joining the Big Ten Conference in 2014.
+The new design takes inspiration from other Big Ten uniforms with a peaked cap and pointed jacket as well as prominently incorporating the Maryland flag on the back.

+Today, the Mighty Sound of Maryland is led by Dr. Andrea Brown and continues to perform and travel as the flagship representative of the University of Maryland.

+In May 2026, after a search for a new Assistant Director following Dr. Craig Potter's departure, the School of Music announced the appointment of Dr. Kevin Niese to the Assistant Director role, effective August 2026.
+Dr. Niese earned his doctorate in Music Education from the University of Iowa and served as a Graduate Teaching Assistant for the Hawkeye Marching Band.

+Organization